 This is a mixture of dried herbs that grow in the French Provence, like rosemary, thyme and oregano.

-The wild blueberry powder by Sunday Natural was provided to me for this collaboration.
-It is bursting with plant nutrients, especially antioxidants.
+Wild blueberry powder is bursting with plant nutrients, especially antioxidants.
 We’re mixing it with the herbes de Provence to roll the cashew cheese in it.
 That adds a nice purple shine to the cheese and a pretty pattern when spreading it on some bread or crackers, and also a very subtle fruity note.

 Ingredients